 Recovery efforts for the northern spotted owl are helping to reduce habitat loss on federal lands.
 Although the need for timber necessitates continued harvesting, current forest management practices stress more limited harvesting in old-growth forests and suggest alternate areas for harvest which are less preferred by spotted owls.
 Careful planning of timber sales and forest conservation are necessary to halt the decline of the spotted owl and other old-growtth species.
 The Northwest Forest Plan, created in 1994, established a system of late-successional reserves (LSR) across the range of the spotted owl to provide suitable nesting habitat over the long term.
 The federal forest lands outside these reserves are managed to allow dispersal between the LSRs through riparian reserves and other land allocations.
 In 2011, we issued a Revised Recovery Plan for the Northern Spotted Owl that contains a wide array of recommendations, including protecting high-quality and occupied spotted owl habitat, actively managing forests to restore their health, and managing competition from the encroaching barred owl.
-We are currently proposing to conduct an experimental removal of barred owls from spotted owl habitat to assess the effect on spotted owls.
-We are also in the process of revising the spotted owl's critical habitat designation.
+We are currently conducting an experimental removal of barred owls from spotted owl habitat to assess the effect on spotted owls.
+A new final rule designating critical habitat was published in December 2012.

 References and Links